kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 - [ ] `GenericWorkload` ([KEP-4671]) is GA.
 - [ ] Two releases of Beta with no changes to the `spec.scheduling` shape or defaulting.
-- [ ] Address all issues reported by users during beta, including feedback on the fallback behavior for ambiguous/drifted objects.
+- [ ] Address all issues reported by users during beta, including feedback on the blocking and recovery behavior for ambiguous or drifted objects.
+- [ ] Multiple `PodGroup`s per Job from a single `PodGroupTemplate` in a follow-up KEP, see [Future Extensions](#future-extensions).
 - [ ] e2e tests for `spec.scheduling` promoted to conformance.
 - [ ] `WorkloadWithJob` locked to enabled; the gate is removed after the deprecation window.